Viewer Rating

 Combines user and critic ratings from four sources

-The 'Marvel Knights: Eternals' motion comic series does not include any identifiable LGBTQ+ characters or themes, leading to an N/A rating for its portrayal.
+The 'Marvel Knights: Eternals' motion comic series does not include any explicit LGBTQ+ characters or themes.
+Consequently, there is no portrayal to evaluate, resulting in an N/A rating for its net impact on queer representation.

 The 2014 motion comic adaptation of Marvel's Eternals maintains the established genders of its core characters from the comic source material, including Ajak, Makkari, and Sprite, who were later gender-swapped in a different adaptation.
 No gender swaps are present in this specific series.